-- Enjoy the Sauna and Steam Rooms – One of my favorite parts of a spa day.
-If you’re unaware about their benefits, read my post.
+- Enjoy the Sauna and Steam Room – One of my favorite parts of a spa day.
+If you’re unaware of their benefits, read my post.

-- Have a Drink by the Lagoon Bar – There is a three drink maximum at the Lagoon Bar for hydration purposes.
-Drink choices included smoothies, juices ciders, wine, and sparkling wine.
+- Have a Drink by the Swim-Up Bar – There is a three-drink maximum at the Lagoon swim-up bar for hydration purposes.
+Tickets included a complimentary drink of your choice including smoothies, juices ciders, wine, and sparkling wine.

 - Get an in-water Massage – Massages are done with you floating on the water and an add-on to your package

 After my visit to the Blue Lagoon Iceland, everyone wanted to know if the Blue Lagoon was worth visiting.
 Honestly, I will say yes and no. If you are a “do it for the ‘gram” traveler, it’s worth the pics and videos.
 Social media is one of the reasons this place is so popular in the first place.
 I also believe that not visiting the Blue Lagoon Iceland is like traveling to Bali and not going to the Bali Swing; it is nice, but not necessary and will not make or break your experience in Iceland.
 We visited in the winter on a weekday afternoon so there weren’t a lot of people, but depending on the season, the Blue Lagoon can become very crowded.
 Even though the price is standard or even less compared to spa prices in NYC, I could’ve visited one of Iceland’s natural thermal pools for a lot less.

 A First-Timer’s Guide to Visiting London in 4 Days